 The young coach is speaking with the ref, clipboard in hand.
 The girls chant la la la.
 The other team’s goalie does a cartwheel.
 At your feet is a ball, an Official World Cup ball, in fact – the one you ordered that commemorates the US vs. Algeria win that sent surprised American arms into the air everywhere.
 The small boys around us gaze longingly at it.

 I watch the little girls running around under the spreading Pacific sky, tattered with a high drift of clouds.
-I think to myself how gorgeous they are, the incredible palette of tans and yellows, pinks and browns of their skin, here a high ledge of cheekbone and there an exotic slant of eye or fullness of lip peeking through.
+I think to myself how gorgeous they are, the incredible palette of tans and yellows, pinks and browns of their skin.
 What a Picasso of beauty mankind is when we let it be.

 Of an evening: we lay on the living room floor and play a game with the little one, her constant little-girl chatter circling us like a string of brightly colored pennants flapping merrily in an unseen breeze: what color she should paint her toenails, what she would wish for if she had three wishes, her Halloween costume.
 Your lips press against my forehead.
 “How’s my love?” you whisper, with that smile that is mostly eyes, and only touches the corner of your lips, the one that only I have ever had the privilege of seeing, the one that makes my heart, like the Grinch’s, grow three sizes too large.